Behavioral Health Solutions Center

 Transitional Shelter Program

-The Behavioral Health Solutions Center team includes: Licensed Clinicians, Peer Support Specialists, Residential Counselors, Nurses, Primary Care Nurse Practitioners, Psychiatric Nurses Practitioners and a Food Service Provider.
+The Behavioral Health Solutions Center team includes: Licensed Clinicians, Peer Support Specialists, Residential Counselors, Nurses, Primary Care Nurse Practitioners, Psychiatric Nurses Practitioners, Administrative Support and a Food Service Provider.

-*Please Note: the Behavioral Health Solutions Center cannot serve registered sex offenders or persons residing outside of Denver.
+*Please Note: the Behavioral Health Solutions Center cannot serve individuals with registered sex offenses or persons residing outside of Denver.
 Please also note that there is no public drop-off or walk-up access.

 How Does Someone Get Into Services at the Solutions Center?